firestormforum/firestorm/design/README.md

   - My extensive experience with both JavaScript and [Elm](http://www.elm-lang.org) leads me to 100% certainty that the rich client should be written using Elm.
+  - However we'll also implement a pretty solid jquery'd up basic interface so that people that do not wish to go for a Single-Page-App style client still have a solid foundation and can use the app in full.
+This will be done before building an Elm client.